 UKG stalwart, broken beat fanatic, dub connoisseur.
-His pseudonyms include Zed Bias, Phuturistix, Funk Bias, Daluq, Talissman, Ruffcut Bias, Nu Design, 7 Wonders, Almighty Beatfreakz, Dekata Project – just some of the names Maddslinky, aka Dave Jones, has recorded under in the last 14 years as himself or in collaboration with others.
+His pseudonyms include Zed Bias, Phuturistix, Funk Bias, Daluq, Talissman, Ruffcut Bias, Nu Design, 7 Wonders, Almighty Beatfreakz, Dekata Project – just some of the names Maddslinky, aka Dave Jones, has recorded under as himself or in collaboration with others.

 The first Maddslinky album, ‘Make Your Peace’, dropped in 2002 featured collaborations with Will White (Propellerheads), Kaidi Tatham (Bugz in the attic), Luca Roccatagliati (Ajello/Daluq), Kevin Robinson, Kayo, Juiceman and Simba.

 In 2010 we saw the release of ‘Make a Change’, the long-awaited follow-up LP with collaborators including Skream, Mr Scruff, Omar, Mighty Moe, Ghost1, Jenna G and many more.
 On the same day as the new album release, Tru Thoughts made available the seminal ‘Make Your Peace’ which, despite not being given a widespread release, played a significant role in the creation of dubstep.
 This re-release boasts bonus tracks and new and incisive sleeve notes by Martin Clark aka Blackdown, with quotes from Skream citing the album as a major influence on him.

 2012 saw a series of exciting releases both on Tru Thoughts and Swamp81, including the debut Sleepin’ Giantz LP (a project created with Rodney P and Fallacy), the co-produced album ‘Equilibrium’ with label mate Yannah Valdevit and an exclusive Maddslinky vinyl-only release on Swamp 81.Read more